01Choose a Solid Restaurant Concept

 10Market with Social Media

 Once you are open for business, it’s time to start advertising.
 If you aren’t sure where to start with your social media campaign, find other local places and follow them.
 If you admire a restaurant in a different area from where you do business, follow that restaurant too and see how they use social media.
-There is no reason to reinvent wheel.
-Read on for 10 Things to Know about Restaurants and Social Media.
+There is no reason to reinvent the wheel.

 Basic Checklist for Opening a New Restaurant